-The course requires graduate students to have a Bachelor's degree in biology or a related field.
+The course requires undergraduate students to have the following prerequisites: Either MCB2000, MCB3020, or MCB3023.
 Important concepts will be briefly reviewed to provide students with a better understanding of the subject.

 Course Objectives

 After completion of this course, students should be able to: